235u/proposals/EzparkTechnology/docs/competence.md

 - Has used more than one framework in a professional capacity and is well-versed with the idioms of the frameworks;
 - has written libraries that sit on top of the APIs to simplify frequently used tasks and to fill in gaps in the API;
-- automated unit tests / code in TDD manner.
+- automated unit tests; code in TDD manner.

 ### Languages